Sheila A. Weinberg, Founder & CEO

 Shawn Cruce, Data Research Manager

-Courtney Fox is the Operations and Marketing Manager for Truth in Accounting.
-She is responsible for TIA’s social media pages, email platform, and is a certified Salesforce Administrator.
+Courtney Fox is the Strategic Communications and Operations Manager for Truth in Accounting.
+She is responsible for TIA’s media outreach, development strategies, and is a certified Salesforce Administrator.
 In her role, she also creates content, develops outreach strategies, and manages marketing campaigns to further TIA’s mission of educating people on the truth behind government finances.

-Courtney is a recent graduate from Michigan State University’s James Madison College, where she earned a B.A. in Social Relations and Policy.
+Courtney graduated from Michigan State University’s James Madison College, where she earned a B.A. in Social Relations and Policy.

 Grace Zhang, Research Analyst